Vizzuality/heco-invest/backend/README.md

 Static content that needs to be translated has to be added only to `config/locales/zu.yml` file.
 To push new translations to Transifex use `tx push -s`.

 To download already translated content `bin/rails transifex:pull`

+### Automatic content translation

+We use the Google translate API to provide user-generated content in the languages of the platform.
+This runs as a background job.
+As with any external service this may sometimes be unavailable.
+In case of missing translations, the first place to look are the logs on the jobs instance and the error reporting service.

+### Automatic project impact scores calculation

+We use ARIES to fetch project demand scores for a given geometry and use those to calculate impact scores.
+This runs as a background job.
+As with any external service, this may sometimes be unavailable, and so there are a limited number of retries.
+In case of missing impact scores, the first place to look are the logs on the jobs instance and the error reporting service.
+More information about the integration can be found [here](app/services/klab/README.md).